neondatabase/website/content/docs/introduction/usage-metrics.md

 <details>
 <summary>**Do branches add to storage?**</summary>

 When branches are created, they initially do not add to storage since they use shared data.
 However, as soon as changes are made within a branch, new WAL records are created, adding to your history.
-Also, if your branch ages out of its parent's history retention window, the branch's' data is no longer shared and is counted toward storage.
-To avoid branches using up storage, reset them or delete them before they age out of their parent's history retention window.
+Also, if your branch ages out of its parent's history retention window, the branch's data is no longer shared and is counted toward storage.
+To avoid branches unnecessarily consuming storage, [reset](/docs/guides/reset-from-parent) branches or [delete](/docs/manage/branches) them before they age out of their parent's history retention window.

 </details>

 <details>
 <summary>**Does a delete operation add to storage?**</summary>

-Like any database, inserting data increases data size, while deleting data decreases it.
-However, since each operation generates a WAL record, even deletions temporarily increase your history size until those records age out of your history retention window.
+Yes.
+Any data modifying operation generates a WAL record, so even deletions temporarily increase your history size until those records age out of your history retention window.

 </details>